-If you suspect your child has a broken bone, it’s important to see a pediatric orthopedic physician
+If you suspect your child has a broken bone, it’s important to see a pediatric orthopedic physician right away

 Broken Bones and Fractures

 Did you know the terms “fracture” and “break” mean the same thing?
-A fracture is a break in any bone in the body, and there are many different types of fractures.
+A fracture means a break in any bone in the body, and there are many different types of fractures.
 If you suspect your child has a fractured or broken bone, it is important to see a pediatric orthopedic physician as soon as possible after the injury.
 It’s not a good idea to wait until the child grows to correct the fracture as a small surgery might turn into a big one.

 - Playing on monkey bars is the number one way kids break bones